Housing Grants for People With Disabilities | 2024

 Can I buy a home on disability income?

 Yes, you can buy a home on disability income, as long as it is stable, reliable, and expected to continue for the foreseeable future.
-Many lenders offer home loans to disabled applicants, using disability income as a qualifying source for mortgage applications.
+Many lenders offer home loans for disabled applicants, using disability income as a qualifying source for mortgage applications.

 According to the Fair Housing Act, lenders can’t inquire about your disability.
 However, they will inquire about your income, which can be a major barrier for disabled home buyers.